Gregg Binkley

-Gregg Binkley (born March 20, 1963) is an American television actor.
-He is known for playing Kenny James on My Name is Earl (2005-2009), Barney on Raising Hope (2010-2014), and Harold in Revenge of the Nerds III: The Next Generation (1992).
+Gregg Binkley (born March 20, 1963) is an American actor.
+He is known for playing Kenny James on My Name is Earl (2005–2009), Barney on Raising Hope (2010–2014), Harold in Revenge of the Nerds III: The Next Generation (1992), and Dan, the Del Taco spokesperson.

+Binkley also runs his own business where he hosts acting workshops and classes.

 Early life and career

 Binkley grew up in Topeka, Kansas, and graduated from Washburn Rural High School where he served as the class president of 1981.
 Upon moving to California, he was a contestant on Classic Concentration in May 1988.

-He is best known for his roles as Kenny James on the NBC sitcom My Name Is Earl and as Dan, the Del Taco spokesperson.
+He is known for his roles as Kenny James on My Name Is Earl and as Dan, the Del Taco spokesperson.
 He has also had guest spots on Gilmore Girls, Malcolm in the Middle, Sabrina, the Teenage Witch, Yes, Dear, The Drew Carey Show, Full House, Family Matters and Wizards of Waverly Place.

 Binkley once held a job making celebrity impersonation phone calls, posing as Don Knotts' character Barney Fife.
 Binkley also did this impersonation in Behind the Camera: The Unauthorized Story of Three's Company.

+In January 2024, Binkley published a book on acting called Get Your Act Together.